kai-ion/django_toList/readme.md

 Your next task is to create a template for displaying the TodoItems in a given list.
 Once again, the {% for <item> in <list> %} … {% endfor %} construct will be indispensable.
 Create the new template, todo_list.html

 So you’ve coded an ItemListView class, but so far, there’s no way for your user to invoke it.
 You need to add a new route into urls.py so that ItemListView can be used

+### Step 6: Create and Update Model Objects in Django

+In this step, you'll add functionality to create and update items in your To-Do application.

+#### Adding Views for Create and Update Actions
+To enable the ability to create new items and update existing ones, you will define two new views: one for creating items (`ItemCreate`) and one for updating items (`ItemUpdate`).
+These views will be responsible for handling user input, rendering the necessary forms, and saving the data to the database.

+- **ItemCreate**: This view allows users to create new items.
+It will use the `CreateView` class, which provides a form for creating a new object.
+The form will be pre-populated with the specific To-Do List to which the new item will belong.
+Once the user submits the form, the item will be saved, and the user will be redirected to the updated list view.

+- **ItemUpdate**: This view allows users to update existing items.
+Using the `UpdateView` class, the view will provide a form pre-filled with the details of the selected To-Do Item, allowing the user to edit the title, description, and due date.
+After submitting the updated information, the item will be saved, and the user will be redirected back to the list view.

+#### Adding URLs for Create and Update Actions
+After defining the views, you will need to add corresponding routes in your app’s URL configuration.
+These routes will map specific URLs to the `ItemCreate` and `ItemUpdate` views, enabling navigation between different parts of the application.

+For example, the URL for creating a new item might look something like `/list/1/add_item/`, and the URL for editing an existing item might look like `/list/1/edit_item/2/`, where `1` represents the list ID and `2` represents the item ID.

+#### Updating Templates with Navigation Links
+Next, you will update the templates (specifically `todo_items.html`) to include links that will allow users to navigate to the Create and Update pages.
+These links will enable users to easily add new items or edit existing ones directly from the list view.

+By the end of this step, your application will support the ability to create and update To-Do items, making it more interactive and functional.